TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/2-Accounts.rst

     The code review system that is used for your code contributions.
     There, all patches are commented and voted/approved/rejected.

-    You login here via the `My TYPO3` SSO account and need to upload your SSH public key here.
+    First login via the `My TYPO3` SSO account.
+Afterwards you need to upload your SSH public key here.
 See :ref:`GerritAccount`.

 3. Forge (`https://forge.typo3.org/`__)